halfbyte/rubysynth/website/index.md

 ## Licenses

-All code here is licensed under the AGPL 3.0 license as documented at https://github.com/halfbyte/rubysynth/LICENSE.
+All code here is licensed under the AGPL 3.0 license as documented at [LICENSE](https://github.com/halfbyte/rubysynth/blob/master/LICENSE) unless stated otherwise.

-The entire contents of the "website" folder (and with that, this website you're just reading) is licensed under a [Creative Commons Attribution-ShareAlike Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
+The entire contents of the "website" folder of the repo (and with that, this website you're just reading) is licensed under a [Creative Commons Attribution-ShareAlike Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
+The full license is at [website/LICENSE](https://github.com/halfbyte/rubysynth/blob/master/website/LICENSE)